-The foreach or iterate option may be given for node types action and event along with the associated from <variable\name> over <general\set> phrase (which is only allowed in the context of the iterate).
-This indicates that the node information should be replicated in parallel (foreach) or in a sequence (iterate) for each member of the given set.
-For both foreach and iterate, on expansion this will generate a new node entry for each member of the set.
-For iterate, there will additionally be a strict ordering sequence on the members.
-An example is:
+The foreach or iterate option may be given for node types action and event along with the associated from (variable\name) over (iteration\set) phrase (which is only allowed in this context).
+This indicates that the node information should be replicated for each member of the set and the resulting nodes placed in parallel (foreach) or in a sequence (iterate).
+If there is more than one iterator, connected by and, nodes are generated from the Cartesian product of the sets.